mabiliaRinelli/mabiliaRinelli/README.md

 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I'm half Spanish half Italian!

 Hello, world!
-My name is Mabiia, and I'm a CompSci student at the Universidad de Granada.
+I'm a CompSci student at the Universidad de Granada.
 I am passionate about exploring the domains of artificial intelligence and big data, and I am eager to dive deep into these fields and absorb as much knowledge as possible.